Let’s answer the big question: What is the difference between an emergency department and an urgent care clinic?

-Emergency departments are located within a hospital and can treat major emergencies, such as heart attacks, as they have easy access to operating rooms and critical care units.
+Emergency rooms are located within a hospital and can treat major emergencies, such as heart attacks, as they have easy access to operating rooms and critical care units.

 Urgent care centers normally have shorter wait time.
 Because an urgent care doesn’t see high-trauma cases, there is less waiting to be seen for a minor injury.
 Urgent cares are often open evenings and weekends, closing around 10 or 11 p.m.
 This means middle-of-the-night illnesses or injuries may need to go to the ER.